yegor256/blog/_drafts/how-to-write.md

 A reader may not know much about your field of study.
 This section may help them understand your problem domain and its terminology better.
-For example, if you write about a new programming language, this section may explain what is compiler, grammar, front-end, back-end, AST, and so on.
+For example, if you write about a new programming language, this section may explain what a compiler is, and grammar, front-end, back-end, AST, and so on.

 Educate your readers in order to make it more comfortable for them to read the rest of the paper.